linganaboinasushmitha/linganaboinasushmitha/README.md

 # Hi there, I'm Sushmitha Linganaboinas! 👋

 Welcome to my GitHub profile!
-I'm a passionate software developer with a keen interest in web development, machine learning, and open-source contributions.
+I'm a passionate software developer with a keen interest in web development and open-source contributions.
 I love exploring new technologies and applying them to solve real-world problems.

 ## 🚀 About Me

-- 🌱 I’m currently learning advanced React and exploring the depths of machine learning.
+- 🌱 I’m currently learning advanced React and exploring the depths of node. js.
 - 👯 I’m looking to collaborate on open-source projects and innovative startups.
-- 💬 Ask me about web development, Python, and machine learning.
+- 💬 Ask me about web development, React.
 - 📫 How to reach me: [Email](mailto:sushmithalinganaboina@gmail.com)
 - ⚡ Fun fact: I enjoy painting and hiking in my free time.

 ## 🛠 Technologies & Tools

-- *Languages*: JavaScript, Python, Java, C++
+- *Languages*: JavaScript, Python, Java, C
 - *Frameworks/Libraries*: React, Node.js
 - *Tools*: Git,VSCode
-- *Databases*: MySQL, PostgreSQL
+- *Databases*: MySQL, DBMS

 ## 📈 GitHub Stats